netgfx/Arcus-Engine/arcus_engine/README.md

 - Camera 🏭
   - need to test with scrolling sprite (WIP)
   - need to test moving sprite
+  - Add a cursor class to track user movement and feed that to Camera
+    - size
+    - position
 - Get name for library... ✔️❗
   - Arcus ✔️
 - Documentation ❗